ccammack/ccammack.com/content/posts/schedule-zfs-snapshots-using-zfs-auto-snapshot/index.md

 The script will only create snapshots for datasets that have their **com.sun:auto-snapshot** property set to **true**, and the snapshot property will automatically be inherited by all descendants of that dataset unless disabled further down the tree.
-For example, [_FreeBSD Mastery: ZFS (IT Mastery Book 7)_](https://www.amazon.com/FreeBSD-Mastery-ZFS-Book-ebook/dp/B00Y32OHNM) recommends disabling snapshots for the ports tree and its descendants.
+For example, [Michael W. Lucas](https://www.amazon.com/FreeBSD-Mastery-ZFS-Book-ebook/dp/B00Y32OHNM) recommends disabling snapshots for datasets [that can be easily replicated](https://mwl.io/archives/2140) if needed.

+* /tmp
+* /usr/obj
+* /usr/src
+* /usr/ports
+* /usr/ports/distfiles
+* /usr/ports/packages
+* /var/crash
+* /var/empty
+* /var/run
+* /var/tmp

 {{< highlight txt >}}
 # zpool list